 But with health products that their failure can lead to loss of life, fake it till you make it is a reckless strategy.
 Also, as John Carreyrou noted in his book, most scientists receive Nobel prizes in their sixties because scientific breakthroughs are proven over the years.

 Nigerian entrepreneurs, especially those building medical and financial solutions, must acquire the requisite knowledge and choose the right mentors or role model.

 5. Don't drink your own Kool-Aid

 The default premise of most startups is reality tries to catch up with the hype.
-A lot of fanfare usually accompanies the launch of a company, product, fundraising and announcement of milestones.
+A lot of fanfare usually accompany the launch of a company, product, fundraising and milestones announcements.
 While the fanfare is not bad in itself, the team must work tirelessly to ensure reality catches up with the hype.

 That was what Thomas Edison did.
 Long before his incandescent light bulb actually worked, he went public and fooled people through the media.
 Eventually, after failing many times, Edison's invention worked.

 Theranos failed, largely because Elizabeth refused to actually work on it and ensure the different iterations—Edison and Minilab—worked.
 Rather, she was increasing the tempo of the hype; she drank her own Kool-Aid because of her hubris.
 John Carreyrou noted that at some point in 2014, Theranos was the most valuable company in Silicon Valley—more valuable than Uber, Airbnb, and Spotify.

 The hype is good: It can present a larger-than-life image of the company and wade off competition, attract users and more investment.
 But the company must deliver on its promises.
 Else, it's the same fanfare, media, in particular, that would bring them down.